 What is Peel Adhesion?

-A pressure-sensitive adhesive (PSA) tape is used in various fields because it can be applied instantaneously with rather weak pressure and it is easy to remove.
-Specifically, in various forefront industries, such as in the fabrication of liquid crystal panels, semiconductors, optical instruments, solar batteries, and in medical treatment, the automobile industry, architecture, and IT, the unique capability of PSA is applied to the production process as well as constitutive parts in devices.
+A pressure-sensitive adhesive (PSA) tape is used in various fields because it can be applied instantaneously with rather weak pressure and is easy to remove.
+Specifically, across multiple forefront industries, such as the fabrication of liquid crystal panels, semiconductors, optical instruments, and solar batteries, as well as medical treatment, the automobile industry, architecture, and IT, the unique capability of PSA is applied to production processes and device components.

-PSA tape is valued at the three basic elements, the so-called tack test, its adhesion, and its shear holding power.
-In general, the purpose of the peel test is to measure adhesion forces quantitatively at 90º and 180º angles in response to JIS Z0237:2009.
+PSA tape is valued based on three basic elements: the so-called tack test, adhesion, and shear-holding power.
+In general, the peel test quantitatively measures adhesion forces at 90º and 180º angles, as specified in JIS Z0237:2009.

-At a 180º angle, the result of the peel test is influenced by the thickness and degree of elasticity degree of the PSA tape.
-At a 90º angle, the result of the peel test is less influenced by these characteristics of the tape and is more reliable and consistent for the evaluation of adhesion and cohesion.
-However, the test result is unsatisfactory at the present due to the deviation from a 90º angle arising from the sagging and elongation of the tape.
+At 180º, the peel test result is influenced by the thickness and degree of elasticity of the PSA tape.
+At a 90º angle, the result is less influenced by these tape characteristics and is more reliable and consistent for evaluating adhesion and cohesion.
+However, the test result is unsatisfactory at present due to the deviation from a 90º angle arising from the sagging and elongation of the tape.

-A peel analyzer of any angle is already available on the market.
-To maintain the peel angle constant, linear movement of a substrate and a tilted detector element is utilized by simply satisfying the geometrical condition as shown in Fig. 1.
-The peel angle is shown by the following formula;
+Peel testers for multi-angle measurements are already available.
+To maintain a constant peel angle, linear movement of the substrate and a tilted detector element are used, satisfying the geometrical condition shown in Fig. 1.

-but the stage of substrate moves horizontally from A to A’ indicated as
+, but the sample stage travels horizontally from A to A’ indicated as

 The relational calculus is expressed as the following formula,